A haven for man and beast

 Following in the wake of Africa’s rains, more than 2 million wildebeest (accompanied by some 200,000 zebra and gazelle at times) cross countries and travel over 1,800 miles every year, searching for luscious grass.

-Their circular journey begins in Tanzania’s southern Serengeti plains, heads north to Kenya’s Maasai Mara, before turning back towards the south and returning to the Serengeti.
+Their circular journey begins in Tanzania’s southern Serengeti plains, heads north to Kenya’s Masai Mara, before turning back towards the south and returning to the Serengeti.
 This takes these tenacious creatures a full year to complete.

 The crossing of the Mara River – one of the migration’s most spectacular stages – takes place in the north, near Olarro.
-As each beast takes a leap of faith into the river’s waters, they battle torrents and dodge the jaws of waiting crocodiles to reach fresh pastures in the Maasai Mara and our conservancy.
+As each beast takes a leap of faith into the river’s waters, they battle torrents and dodge the jaws of waiting crocodiles to reach fresh pastures in the Masai Mara and our conservancy.

 Having overcome hundreds of miles and now a raging river, the wildebeest gather here, grazing in vast numbers throughout September and October.
 Come November, they’ll turn south, returning to Tanzania.

 Life on the Olarro conservancy abounds.
 From elusive leopards to leaping impala, the plains play host to an exciting array of African animals.
 But to catch sight of creatures both bold and bashful, timing is everything.
-Discover when to get the best views of their lives.
+Discover when to get the best views of their lives on your wildlife safari.